AdvanceFTeam/Script_Searcher_Discord_Bot/README.md

 ## How to Use

 1. Invite the bot to your Discord server.
-2. Use the `!search` command followed by your query to search for scripts.
+2. Use the `!search` command or slash command `/search` followed by your query to search for scripts.
 3. Specify the search mode (optional).
 Default mode is 'free'.
 4. Navigate through search results using reaction buttons (`⬅️` and `➡️`).
 5. Click on the reaction buttons to go to the previous or next page of search results.